 Unfortunately, there is no universal blueprint for planning and building an innovation ecosystem that can easily be transferred to different contexts.
-The specific circumstances and framework conditions of the companies are simply too different for this.
-Depending on the industry, size or structure, there are other requirements to consider.
+The companies’ specific circumstances and framework conditions are too different for this.
+Depending on the industry, size, or structure, there are other requirements to consider.
 Above all, the respective strategy behind building a long-term solution makes it necessary to consider different variables and points of contact in the company.

 Which initiatives and programs aimed at innovation or digitization are already in place in the company?

 Instead of implementing something from scratch, it can be easier to use established programs as a stepping stone and build on further steps.
-Digital extensions for initiatives that have so far only been carried out in offline formats are often good starting points.
-Why not expand existing accelerator, start-up or intrapreneurship initiatives?
+Digital extensions for initiatives that have only been carried out in offline formats are often good starting points.
+Why not expand existing accelerator, startup, or intrapreneurship initiatives?

 Who is responsible for these initiatives and programs?
 And what are the goals in the long run?

 Supporting and strengthening existing initiatives with new methods and technologies is an excellent way to demonstrate the benefits of the new strategy.
 In this way, those already involved in innovation initiatives can be convinced and integrated at an early stage.
-Their perspectives and experiences can be used to gather knowledge about the actual requirements or to uncover critical weak points.
+Their perspectives and experiences can gather knowledge about the actual requirements or uncover critical weak points.

 Which tools and solutions for innovation initiatives are already used in the company?

-The established approaches and tools determine how employees think and implement their projects.
-A complete realignment is therefore very complex and lengthy.
-However, the point is not necessarily to replace existing solutions, but to create new connections between them or to align everything with a central hub.
+The conventional approaches and tools determine how employees think and implement their projects.
+However, the point is not necessarily to replace existing solutions but to create new connections between them or align everything with a central hub.
+A complete realignment is, therefore, very complex and lengthy.

 What types of data and information are already collected and used in the company?

-The quality and quantity of added value can often be increased by connecting existing information sources or by facilitating access to them.
-This is particularly the case if the value and the innovation potential of the available data has not yet been recognized and, as a result, the interfaces required for this are still missing.
+The quality and quantity of added value can often be increased by connecting existing information sources or facilitating access to them.
+This is particularly the case if the available data’s value and innovation potential have not yet been recognized.
+As a result, the interfaces required for this are still missing.

-What is the big corporate goal that should be achieved by implementing an innovation ecosystem?
+What big corporate goal should be achieved by implementing an innovation ecosystem?

-As mentioned at the beginning, the aim of the new approach is to quickly achieve measurable and visible results.
+As mentioned initially, the new approach aims to quickly achieve measurable and visible results.
 However, it is even more important to develop the underlying long-term strategy.
-It doesn't matter whether you want to equip the processes with more speed overall, plan to dismantle silo structures or improve customer orientation - the goals determine the priorities below and thus influence the way forward.
+It doesn’t matter whether you want to equip the processes with more speed overall, plan to dismantle silo structures, or improve customer orientation – the goals determine the priorities below and thus influence the way forward.

 The advantages of an innovation ecosystem should not feel abstract or follow an exclusive perspective.
+Instead, all employees must accept and actively live the purpose and benefits.
 In the best case, real added value is created in daily work, which can be felt across the entire company.
-This does not only refer to the people who manage the platform or the innovation programs.
-Instead, the purpose and benefits must be accepted and actively lived by all employees.
+This refers to the people who manage the platform or the innovation programs.

 What about innovation culture in the company?
 Should it be actively promoted or act as a positive by-product?

+The long-term success of the new approach is inextricably linked to an efficient corporate culture, which aims to create and implement innovations.
 The cultural aspects are an important factor when planning and designing an innovation ecosystem.
-The long-term success of the new approach is inextricably linked to an efficient corporate culture, which aims to create and implement innovations.
-It is important to find suitable forms of engagement and communication for the company in order to motivate employees to participate actively.
+It is important to find suitable forms of engagement and communication for the company to motivate employees to participate actively.

 What is the long-term roadmap for expanding the ecosystem and involving additional stakeholders or data?

+Ideally, the roadmap indicates which projects are planned and how the various initiatives and stakeholders in the ecosystem can be connected.
 It is best to start with one or two clearly defined use cases or stakeholder groups.
 It should always be clear which expansion stages will follow next.
-Ideally, the roadmap not only indicates which projects are planned, but also how the various initiatives and stakeholders in the ecosystem can be connected.

 Who needs to be involved right from the start to ensure successful setup and operation?

-A failed or faulty transition from strategic planning to actual implementation can cause many problems, especially when it comes to large-scale innovation ecosystems.
-Therefore, the people responsible for implementation should be involved as early as possible and have an impact on the specific design at the operational level.
+A failed or faulty transition from strategic planning to actual implementation can cause many problems, especially in large-scale innovation ecosystems.
+Therefore, the people responsible for implementation should be involved as early as possible and impact the specific design at the operational level.